 Miss Walker - Reception

-Hello and welcome to the magnificent Gosling class.
-The children are taught by myself, Miss Walker, and are assisted in the classroom by the lovely Mrs Valpy and Mrs Dyball.
+Hello and welcome to the wonderful Gosling class.
+The children are taught by myself, Miss Walker, and are assisted in the classroom by the lovely Miss Flint.

-Starting school is always such an exciting time and the children are now in their second term with us at Roecroft.
-Everybody has settled in extremely well and I feel delighted to have such a wonderful class who have shown fantastic readiness to learn.
-Together we have created a lovely learning environment in the classroom and have lots of fun every day!
+Starting school is always such an exciting time and the children are settling in very well to their new learning environment with us at Roecroft.
+I feel delighted to have such a fantastic class and together we are creating a stimulating learning environment in our classroom.

 In Gosling class we take part in circle times, big talks and show and tell sessions to develop our speaking and listening skills in front of the class.
-We thoroughly enjoy bringing in special objects from home and sharing our news with our friends. described each alien's appearance.
-Currently, we are celebrating Chinese New Year and throughout the second half of this term we will be learning about dinosaurs, floating and sinking, growing and changing as well as doing lots of exciting science experiments.
+We especially enjoy bringing in special objects from home and sharing our news with our friends.

 We strive to make Gosling class a fun, happy and safe place to learn as well as making your child's first year at Roecroft fun, action packed and full of learning and memories.